This guide to mindful travel is jammed packed with everything you need to know to enhance your travel experiences.

 So, come along and expand your travel experiences with a little bit of mindfulness!

-Mindfulness, it’s everywhere these days.
+Mindfulness, it’s everywhere.

 As a health educator, it’s something I really became interested in years ago when it started appearing in mainstream wellness & education circles.